llmlivestock/LIVED/README.md

 ## Dataset

 We have released 1000 Q&As from the LIVED dataset, which can be found in the `minidata` folder.
 The distribution of question types is as follows:
-- Multiple Choice Questions: 600 questions
+- Multiple-Choice Questions: 600 questions
 - Judgment Questions: 165 questions
 - Completion Questions: 155 questions
 - Open-ended Questions: 80 questions